 Skip to Content

-Allergic vasculitis is an extreme reaction to a drug, infection, or foreign substance.
-It leads to inflammation and damage to blood vessels of the skin.
+Hypersensitivity vasculitis is an extreme reaction to a drug, infection, or foreign substance.
+It leads to inflammation and damage to blood vessels, primarily in the skin.

-Allergic vasculitis is caused by an allergic reaction to a drug, an infection, or other foreign substance.
-It most often affects people older than age 15.
+Hypersensitivity vasculitis is caused by an allergic reaction to a drug or other foreign substance.
+It can also be a reaction to an infection.
+Most often it affects people older than age 15.

-Allerigic vasculitis may look like necrotizing vasculitis, which can affect blood vessels around the body.
+Hypersensitivity vasculitis may look like necrotizing vasculitis, which can affect blood vessels throughout the body.

-The doctor will base the diagnosis on symptoms and the appearance of how your skin looks after you take a certain medicine or are exposed to a foreign substance (antigen).
+The health care provider will base the diagnosis on symptoms.
+The provider will evaluate how your skin looks after you have taken certain medicines or are exposed to a foreign substance (antigen).

 The goal of treatment is to reduce inflammation.

-Your health care provider may prescribe aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or corticosteroids to reduce inflammation of the blood vessels.
-(DO NOT give aspirin to children except as advised by your health care provider.)
+Your provider may prescribe aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), or corticosteroids to reduce inflammation of the blood vessels.
+(DO NOT give aspirin to children except as advised by your provider).

 People with ongoing vasculitis should be checked for necrotizing vasculitis.

-Do not take medicines which have caused an allergic reaction in the past.
+DO NOT take medicines which have caused an allergic reaction in the past.

 Stone JH.
 Immune complex-mediated small vessel vasculitis.
-In: Firestein GS, Budd RC, Gabriel SE, et al, eds.
+In: Firestein GS, Budd RC, Gabriel SE, McInnes IB, O'Dell JR, eds.
 Kelley's Textbook of Rheumatology.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2012:chap 91.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 91.

-Reviewed By: Gordon A. Starkebaum, MD, Professor of Medicine, Division of Rheumatology, University of Washington School of Medicine.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Reviewed By: Gordon A. Starkebaum, MD, Professor of Medicine, Division of Rheumatology, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.